CivicActions/civicactions.com/src/content/case-studies/DMV.md

 title: "Improving the DMV experience"
 client_name: "California Department of Motor Vehicles"
 preview_image: DMV_preview.jpg
-promoted_to_front_page: no
+promoted_to_front_page: yes
 project: "California DMV"
 website: "https://www.dmv.ca.gov/portal/dmv/detail/forms/dl/dl44"
 background_section_title: "Service design to implement new policies"
 background_section: "California’s Department of Motor Vehicles (DMV), which serves 1.8 million people every month, was tasked with implementing a new law that would automatically register people to vote when they got a driver license.
-Forms needed to be updated to reflect the new policy and the system needed to be modernized to include an online option for license registration.
-We worked with the DMV to help them figure out how the new software systems would affect business workflows and front-line staff, and how California’s diverse population would understand and respond to the online forms.
-There was also a need to redesign the opt-out voter registration option in a way that respected sensitivities concerning the many undocumented immigrants in the state.
+Forms needed to be updated to reflect the new policy and the system needed to be modernized to include an online option for license registration."
+background_section_second: "We worked with the DMV to help them figure out how the new software systems would affect business workflows and front-line staff, and how California’s diverse population would understand and respond to the online forms.
+There was also a need to redesign the opt-out voter registration option in a way that respected sensitivities concerning the many undocumented immigrants in the state."
-"
-background_section_second:
 tags: ["User Experience"]
 specs: [
 "508 compliance for accessibility",